vruusmann/blog/_posts/2019-06-10-converting_sklearn_tpot_pipeline_pmml.md

 Upon success, the AutoML tool returns one or more fitted pipelines.
 Such machine-generated pipelines are identical to human-generated pipelines in all technical and functional aspects.
 They can be converted to the PMML representation using the [`sklearn2pmml`](https://github.com/jpmml/sklearn2pmml) package.

-TPOT is made available for data scientists as a Scikit-Learn estimator class.
-A TPOT estimator can be fitted and used for prediction using `fit(X, y)` and `predict(X)` methods as usual.
+TPOT is made available for data scientists as a Scikit-Learn estimator, which can be fitted and used for prediction using `fit(X, y)` and `predict(X)` methods as usual.
 For more sophisticated application scenarios, the fitted pipeline can be accessed directly as the `fitted_pipeline_` attribute, or converted to Python application code using the `export(path)` method.

 Fitted [TPOT estimators cannot be pickled](https://github.com/EpistasisLab/tpot/issues/520) by design.